reacted-io/reacted-io-doc/channel_drivers/replay/replay_main.md

 > For this reason, *replay driver* does not embrace total ordering but a **causal** ordering.
 > ReActed *replay driver* guarantees that a message is not going to be *replayed* before its place in the cause-effect
-> **flow** and is going to be replayed in the exact execution order of the reactor that receives it.
+> **flow of the original execution** and is going to be replayed in the exact execution order of the reactor that receives it.
 > **The replay is going to be *consistent* per flow basis and *exact* per reactor basis.**

 Execution flows that are not entwined might receive messages in a different **total** order from the original session,